Midwexican

 • Dill weed - Because this is a mashup, a little dill weed alongside the Tajin seasoning takes it to the next level.
 Trust me on this.

-You should definitely pair this snack with Watermelon Agua Fresca (Watermelon Water).
+You should definitely pair this snack with Chicken Tortilla Soup and wash it down with Watermelon Agua Fresca (Watermelon Water).

 A full ingredient list with exact amounts can be found in the recipe card below - keep scrolling!